 You may be surprised to learn that you also can use a reverse mortgage to buy a home.
 Seniors who meet the requirements are using government-insured HECM (Home Equity Conversion Mortgage) reverse mortgages to help with making a home purchase.

 The rules are finicky, though.
-If you’re thinking of investigating this angle, find a lender with expertise in reverse mortgage home purchases, Ellen Skaggs, a mortgage banker at New American Funding, tells Money Talks News.
-Skaggs trains NAF loan officers in helping borrowers qualify for an HECM purchase.
+If you’re thinking of investigating this angle, find a lender with expertise in reverse mortgage home purchases, Ellen Skaggs, a reverse mortgage national sales manager with Paramount Residential Mortgage Group, tells Money Talks News.

 In years past, reverse mortgages had a reputation for high costs and risky features.
 Newer federal regulations, though, make the loans safer, retirement finance expert Wade Pfau writes in his book “Reverse Mortgages: How to use Reverse Mortgages to Secure Your Retirement.”

 - Qualified borrowers can continue living in their homes for the rest of their lives.